 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-Current and prospective Michigan students alike should learn all about their options for financial aid.
-There are some great scholarships in Michigan worth applying to, as well as valuable grants and tuition incentive programs.
-There are even some helpful scholarships in Michigan specifically for high school seniors.
+Let’s look at some state-specific ways to help you afford your degree.
+Current and prospective Michigan students alike should learn about the terrific scholarships worth applying to, as well as valuable grants and tuition incentive programs.
+There are even some funds up for grabs specifically for the state’s high school seniors.
+Read on!

-The Tuition Incentive Program provides tuition assistance to eligible Michigan residents who are also Medicaid recipients to finish high school and assists with the costs of obtaining a qualifying certificate, associate degree program, or bachelor’s degree program.
+The Tuition Incentive Program provides tuition assistance to eligible Michigan residents who are also Medicaid recipients.
+Its goal is to help these individuals finish high school and assist with the costs of obtaining a qualifying certificate, associate degree program, or bachelor’s degree program.

-Students older than 16 and younger than 26 who are the natural or adopted child of a Michigan veteran may qualify for this undergraduate education grant in Michigan.
-The parental veteran must have died or become totally and permanently disabled as a result of military service.
+Students older than 16 and younger than 26 who are the biologic or adopted child of a Michigan veteran may qualify for this undergraduate education grant in Michigan.
+Specifically, this is available to children of veterans who died or became permanently disabled as a result of military service.
 Award amounts vary depending on enrollment status.

-Michigan undergraduate students pursuing their first degree may apply for this scholarship that is both merit and need-based.
-In order to be considered, the student must achieve a qualifying score of at least 1200 on their SAT exam.
-Recipients can receive an award amount up to a maximum of $1,000 per academic year.
+Michigan undergraduate students pursuing their first degree may apply for this scholarship that is both merit- and need-based.
+In order to be considered, a student must score at least 1200 on their SAT exam.
+Recipients can receive up to $1,000 per academic year.

-A grant designed for Michigan residents who plan to attend or are attending a Michigan degree-granting, non-profit independent college.
-Qualifying students must have financial need and awards can pay up to a maximum of $2,400 per academic year.
+Michigan residents who plan to attend or are attending a Michigan degree-granting, non-profit independent college can apply for this program.
+Qualifying students must have financial need; awards can pay up to $2,800 per academic year.

 If you’ve taken out student loans to attend a school in Michigan, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.